 The formation of Special Units as separate non-profit corporations is a complex process with many additional procedures and regulations, and requires approval by the Board.
 If faculty members wish to create a CIOSU as a non-profit corporation, they must work closely with the Responsible Administrator and the Office of the General Counsel to ensure that all requirements are met.
 Approval of the formation of a CIOSU does not imply the approval of the formation of a non-profit corporation.

 B.2.7 University Organizational Chart

-See the following website: Organizational Chart 7.1.23.pdf
+See the following website: University Organizational Chart (colostate.edu)

 SECTION C. FACULTY GOVERNMENT AND THE CODE OF COLORADO STATE UNIVERSITY